War Crimes Watch: Russia's onslaught on Ukrainian hospitals

 The AP’s own reports include strong visual evidence such as photos and videos, along with witness accounts of alleged atrocities.
 AP journalists outside Ukraine have confirmed the details of other attacks by interviewing survivors and independently verifying the authenticity of videos and photos from the war zone posted online by local officials and residents.

 The United Nations High Commissioner for Human Rights confirms at least 1,035 civilians, including 90 children, have died in the four weeks since the start of the war.
-Another 1,650 civilians have been wounded.
+An additional 1,650 civilians have been wounded.
 Those numbers are certainly an undercount since scores of bodies now lie under the rubble of demolished buildings or were hurriedly buried in mass graves, or the deaths occurred in areas now under Russian control.

 Still, Russian officials have denied hitting civilian targets, deriding the mounting documentation of atrocities as “Fake News” and claiming without evidence that dead and wounded civilians photographed were “crisis actors.”